Pittsford native Chris Lillis wins gold medal at Beijing Olympics

 The year prior in 2017, his younger brother Mikey passed away suddenly in his sleep.
 It’s been a wide range of emotions for the Lillis family in just a five-year span.

-“You can feel this utmost pride and excitement and regret and loss at the same time,” said Jamie Lillis.
+“You can feel this utmost pride and excitement and regret and loss at the same time,” Jamie Lillis said.
 “But I can enjoy, I can feel that happiness.
 It’s okay to feel that happiness.
 I can feel that happiness and I can also understand that the grief will never go away.”

-“It makes it surreal and it’s a great symbol for everything that he did but today was just a culmination of a lot of years and dedication that he put on and people around him,” said Bernie Lillis.
+“It makes you appreciate every moment along the way,” Bernie Lillis said.
+“This is going to sound weird but you are able to enjoy the highs more because you’re more grateful for what you have.”

 Chris Lillis’ time at the 2022 Winter Olympics is not over.
 On February 15th, he will compete in the men’s aerials event in hopes of bringing home another medal.